 - Outstanding accounts may be referred to a collection agency.
 The University's Collection Agency will protect all personal information in its possession or control in accordance with all applicable privacy and data protection laws.

-- Students who have poor payment history with the University may be placed on a Pre-pay list, which requires students to pay full fees in advance of any future sessions.
+- Students who have poor payment history with the University may be placed on a Pre-pay list, which requires students to pay full fees in advance of registering for any future sessions.
 Students who are placed on the Pre-pay list will be sent email notification.